mjncardenas/Pandas-Project/README.md

 #### First Model

-The first random forest model had an accuracy of around 60% [[Figure 1]]{Figure 1).
+The first random forest model had an accuracy of around 60% [[Figure 1]](Figure 1).
 While this model can answer the team's question, "Which flights will be delayed?," it is a mediocre model.
 The features used in model one were: flight_id, fl_num, origin, dest, flight_status, and weekday.
 One error in the model is having flight_id as one of the features.
 Flight ID does not provide any useful information for the random forest.
 Another issue is having fl_num, origin, and dest as as features as well.
 Flight number, origin, and destinaton are collinear because each route is assinged a specific flight number.
 The issue here is colinearity will confound the model: "Collinearity tends to inflate the variance of at least one estimated regression coefficient,ˆβj.This can cause at least some regression coef-ficients to have the wrong sign [[3]](#3)."
-The sorted features by importance shows low percentages for each of the flight numbers and weekdays.
+The sorted features by importance shows low percentages for each of the flight numbers and weekdays [[Figure 2]](Figure 2).
 The team hoped by removing the collinear features, these importance scores could be increased.
 Another issue with the model is its low F-1 score.
 In a travel scenario being late or early can cause issues for the traveller.
 Thus, a balance between precision and recall is required [[4]](#4).

 #### Second Model